Skip to main content

 A root canal is the only option if a tooth breaks down to the nerve tissue.
 Root canals preserve infected or severely damaged teeth that would otherwise need to be pulled.

 After the root canal procedure, your dentist will place a crown over the tooth.
-Having a root canal procedure and crown may take as many as four visits to your dentist.
+A root canal and crown may take as many as four visits to your dentist.

 Relief for a Chipped or Sharp Tooth